ItsVRK/ItsVRKs-Game-Link-Motion-Profiles/README.md

 "Einstein, in the special theory of relativity, proved that different observers, in different states of motion, see different realities."
 Leonard Susskind

+## How to use

+The simplest way to download these profiles is grab them all at once, to do this click on the green `Code` button at the towards the top right of github page, and select the `Download zip` link at the bottom of the popup.

+Extract the zip on your computer.

+In Game link open the relevant game, click `Motion Profile` menu item on the righthand sidebar, then click the `Import` icon (*box with arrow pointing inside it*),in the file selector that opens browse to where you extracted my profiles and select the relevant profile.

 ## Changelog

 2025-09-16 MSFS V4.0 profiles added